Bapppis/recall-dungeon/README.md

 -
 ## Combat and Stats

-- Per-hit resolution order:
+- Per-hit resolution (updated):
-   - To-hit is rolled against the target's dodge first (dodge is clamped to 0–80 at check time).
+   - Combat now uses a single to-hit roll per attempted hit (0–100).
+That roll is compared against the target's avoidance window and determines whether the attack misses (due to dodge or block) or proceeds to damage/crit resolution.
-   - If it hits, a block check runs (block clamped to 0–80).
-Blocked hits deal no damage.
+   - Dodge and block are considered parts of a single avoidance region (they are partitioned so the ranges don't overlap).
+Previously there was a hard cap of 0–80 on dodge/block in the docs; that cap has been removed.
+Effective dodge/block values are still clamped when used for probability checks (the implementation clamps to 0–100 at check time) and the partitioning logic ensures deterministic outcomes.
-   - Crit is rolled per hit (crit chance clamped to 0–100 at check time).
+   - If the attack isn't avoided, crit is rolled per successful hit (crit chance clamped to 0–100 at check time).

 - Raw vs effective chances:
-   - Raw crit/dodge/block values are stored unclamped and include equipment modifiers; they are only clamped when used for probability rolls.
+   - Raw crit/dodge/block values are stored unclamped and include equipment modifiers; they are clamped when used for probability checks.

 - Dexterity → Dodge:
    - Dodge = baseDodge + 2.5 × (DEX − 10).
 Negative DEX reduces dodge; positive DEX increases it.
 - Data-driven attacks: